Engineering Notes

 $$J_{c_i}(\pi) = \mathbb{E}_\pi \left[ \sum_{t=0}^\infty \gamma^t c_i(s_t, a_t) \right] \leq d_i$$

 The CMDP framework was formalized by Altman (1999) in his monograph Constrained Markov Decision Processes, drawing on decades of operations research on constrained optimization.
-For a long time, CMDPs remained largely theoretical — classical methods solved them via linear programming, which doesn’t scale to deep learning.
+For a long time, CMDPs remained largely theoretical, as classical methods solved them via linear programming, which doesn’t scale to deep learning.

 The deep RL era brought the problem back with urgency.
 Garcia & Fernandez (2015) surveyed early safe RL approaches.
 The field accelerated with CPO (Achiam et al., 2017), the first policy gradient method with theoretical constraint guarantees, followed by OpenAI’s Safety Gym benchmark (2019), which gave researchers standardized environments for evaluating safe behavior.